kenweechin/BREW-RIGHT/README.md

     * Playfair Display font is the main font used throughout the website pages with Sans Serif as the fallback font.
     * Playfair Display font looks elegant either as a title or the content on a website.
 It tends to yield a trustable emotion to the user as well which is a vital element for a website business.
 * Styling
-    * Each of the links/pages has the same navigation menu so the user can direct to the other main navigation sites when they are browsing particular links.
+    * Each of the links/pages has the same navigation menu so the user can direct to the other navigation sites when they are browsing particular links.
     * Each of the links/pages has a background image to show consistency throughout the web pages.

 ### **Wireframes**